willbprog127/spiritvnc-fltk/README.md

+__NOTE__:
+This project is currently deprecated in favor of [SpiritVNC-FLTK-No-libssh2](https://github.com/willbprog127/spiritvnc-fltk-no-libssh2) due to current issues with libssh2 and unfavorable changes to OpenSSH.
+Thanks!

 __SpiritVNC - FLTK__

 SpiritVNC - FLTK is an FLTK-based multi-view VNC client for Unix-like systems, including Linux, macOS and FreeBSD.